MetOffice/CSET/utils/proc_fastnetuk/README.md

 - Pressure levels are inferred solely from variable names.
 - The latitude-longitude grid is reconstructed by reshaping flattened fields and not by interpolation.
 - The first valid time is assumed to be forecast lead time zero.
-- Missing values are converted to `NaN` before output generation.

 ---